 12 pm: Opening and Strawberry Toast

-Curator of Education, Starr, Algonquin from Kitigan Zibi, will host an opening to the Strawberry Celebrations by introducing visitors to the cultural concepts of the strawberry and its importance in her own community as well as others.
-Stay and partake in a traditional Strawberry Drink, a sweet beverage consumed in many Native communities during this time of year as a way to give thanks for the Earth’s bounty.
+Curator of Education, Starr, Algonquin from Kitigan Zibi, will open the Strawberry Celebrations by introducing visitors to the cultural concepts of the strawberry and its importance in Indigenous communities.
+Stay and partake in a traditional Strawberry Drink, a sweet beverage consumed during this time of year as a way of giving thanks for the Earth’s bounty.

 1 pm-1:30 pm: Wabanaki Strawberry and Fruit Baskets

-Wabanaki basketmakers are renowned for the strawberry and fruit baskets and our education team will share some of these unique items from our collections with visitors.
-This curated talk will go over the significance of this type of basket in Wabanaki culture and how it emerged as an art form.
+Wabanaki basketmakers are renowned for their strawberry and fruit baskets.
+Our education team will share some of these unique items from our collections.
+This curated talk will highlight the significance of fruit baskets in Wabanaki culture and how they emerged as an art form.